gpuoti/Artifact-PonyExpress/doc/source/pony.rst

   * a source path using the attribute **FROM**
   * a destination path based on package root using the attribute **TO**
   * a file filter using the attribute **FILTER**

+.. note:: Pony will package any file that fulfill the filter in the path indicated as source or in any subfolder.
+It will also mantain the folder structure below the source path.

 Given a list of packaging instructions, pony will prepare the artifact content as a tarball stored as an attribute of the mongo document.

 .. code-block:: json